Prostate Cancer Care Appeal

 “I’d also like to say a special thank you to everyone who has donated to or fundraised for the Prostate Cancer Care Appeal and made this possible – from abseils and marathons to bake sales and fancy dress up days – our fundraisers have been instrumental in reaching this goal.

 “We have also benefited from some very generous donations from private supporters, companies, community groups and grant giving bodies, particularly John Lewis Cribbs Causeway, Guildhall Chambers and the rotary clubs of Bristol, Bristol Breakfast and Chipping Sodbury and Yate.”

 The £2 million appeal will also have contributions of £500,000 from North Bristol NHS Trust.

 It's not over - we need your help!

 But the fundraising is not over yet and Southmead Hospital Charity is continuing the Prostate Cancer Care Appeal to buy a second robot which will enable the hospital to treat even more men in the region and to expand robot surgery to other types of cancers like kidney and bladder, as well as gynaecological cancers.

 Your donations will:

-* Purchase two robots for the hospital to meet growing demand
+* Purchase a second surgical robot for the hospital to meet growing demand

 * Fund new diagnostic and treatment options